How Long Does Adderall Stay in Your System?

 Treatment may typically start with medically monitored detox to allow your body to rid itself of Adderall.
 Following detox, a more comprehensive treatment program—either in an inpatient or outpatient setting—can help you identify the thoughts, emotions, and behaviors that led to substance misuse and provide you with coping skills for sustained recovery.

-If you or a loved one struggle with Adderall or other substance addiction, reach out to American Addiction Centers’ at .
-You can speak to one of our knowledgeable and compassionate admissions navigators, who can listen to your story, explain your options, answer your questions, and help you get on your path to recovery.
+If you or a loved one struggle with Adderall or other substance addiction, reach out to American Addiction Centers’ knowledgeable and compassionate admissions navigators, who can listen to your story, explain your options, verify your insurance, and help you start your path to recovery.